TrondVQ/FYS_STK_P2/README.md

 ### Project Structure
 - **Code/**: Contains the final Python code for exercises a)-e).
 - **Plots**: Contains the figures obtained from running the code.
-- **Supplemental material/**: Contains GPT chat files and some leftover code.
+- **Supplemental material/**: Contains GPT chat files and verification code of the classes and functions used in the analysis.